Sukkos

 The Mysticism of Dwell / Return ©

-The Torah states "You shall dwell in the sukkahs seven days, every native born Israelite shall dwell in the sukkahs so that your generations will know that in the sukkahs I caused B'nei Yisroel to dwell when I took them [B'nei Yisroel] out from the land of Mitzriam, I am Hashem, your G-d.
-And thus Moshe declared the appointed times of Hashem to the B'nei Yisroel."
+"You shall dwell in the Sukkahs Seven Days, every native born Israelite shall dwell in the Sukkahs so that your generations will know that in the Sukkahs I caused B'nei Yisroel to dwell when I took them [B'nei Yisroel] out from the land of Egypt, I am Hashem, your God.
+And thus Moses declared the appointed times of Hashem to the B'nei Yisroel."
 Leviticus 23: 42-44.

 Yet the more common spelling is:

 One must wonder why the spelling difference exists.
 The first important etymology that we should notice is that the spelling of Tash Voo occurs twenty times in Tenach.
 What is also interesting is that even though the spelling is the same the meaning is not.
-Sometimes the meaning is not to dwell but to return.
+Sometimes the meaning is not “to dwell” but “to return.”
 Like many Hebrew words the spelling is the same but the meaning is different.
-However in this instance both are applicable because when we are commanded to dwell, the intention is to remember or to return to how it was for our ancestors thousands of years ago when they dwelled in booths {sukkos}.
+However in this instance both are applicable because when we are commanded to dwell, the intention is to remember or to return to how it was for our ancestors thousands of years ago when they dwelled in Booths / Sukkot.

 Wishing you the best!